A mating-of-trees approach for graph distances in random planar maps: Combinatorial arguments

-Now let $\cZ^n(\bullet)$ be sampled from the conditional law of $(\xi_1,0)+\cZ(\bullet+U_n)$ given $E_n$.
+Now let $\cZ^n(\bullet)$ be sampled from the conditional law of $\cZ(\bullet+U_n)-\cZ(U_n)$ given $E_n$.
 Standard results for random walk in cones (see, e.g., \cite[Theorem 4]{dw-limit} and\cite[Theorem 1]{dw-cones}) yield that as long as $\P[E_n]>0$, it holds that $\P[E_n]$ decays sub-exponentially in $n$.
 Therefore, Cramer's large deviation theorem implies that for all $N>0$ the walks $\cZ^n$ and $\cZ$ can be coupled so that their restrictions to $[-N,N]$ agree with probability $1-o_n(1)$ (see \cite[Section 4.2]{shef-burger} for a similar application of Cramer's theorem).
-Therefore, for any almost surely finite forward stopping time (i.e. a stopping time w.r.t. the filtration of $\{\cZ_t \}_{t\ge 0}$) $T^+$ and any almost surely finite reverse stopping time (i.e., a stopping time w.r.t. the filtration of $\{\cZ_{-t}\}_{t\ge 0}$) $T^-$, we can couple $\cZ^n$ and $\cZ$ so that with probability $1-o_n(1)$ their restrictions to $[-T^-,T^+]$ agree.
+Now Proposition~\ref{prop:BS} follows from Lemma~\ref{lem:regular}.\qedhere \end{proof}